-Each year, we help more than 6,000 families and individuals through these tailored services.
+Each year, we help approximately 7,000 families and individuals through these tailored services.
 The success of our programs can be measured by the thousands of Fairfax County residents who achieve their financial goals, avoid housing or job loss and take the tools they received to become self-sufficient.

 I was on the verge of being evicted from my home.
 My children and I are truly thankful for all the help and support from Britepaths." – Joan, Britepaths Client

-Our primary Programs Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
-Our Seasonal Supports, school supplies for students in need and holiday meals and gifts for children, relieve financial burdens and provide hope at a time when life is uncertain.
+Our primary Services Stabilize Families by providing short-term food and financial assistance and Build Resilience by providing mentoring, classes and longer-term guidance that help families help themselves out of their crisis and onto a path where they can plan for a stable future.
+Our Supports for Children provide, school supplies and weekend food packs for students in need, holiday meals and gifts for children and their families and youth financial literacy, relieving financial burdens and providing hope at a time when families are struggling.

 Your Generosity Helps People Thrive

-Building Resilience—We provide mentoring, counseling and classes that address financial literacy, employment needs, and holistic support for new mothers.
-These programs served 878 people in 2017.
+Building Resilience—We provide mentoring, counseling and classes that address financial literacy and employment needs to help individuals and families work toward financial self-sufficiency.
+These programs served 2,188 people in 2019.

 Stabilizing Families—Families who come to us in crisis can receive emergency food assistance and/or financial assistance to help with rent, utilities or car repairs.
-In 2017, generous donations helped stabilize 2,073 families.
+In 2019, generous donations and grants helped stabilize 964 families.